 You can expect to follow these steps when opening an account with most banks in the U.K.:

-After setting your PIN in person, you will typically receive your bank card, or debit card, in the mail within a few working days.
+After setting your PIN in person, you will typically receive your bank card in the mail within a few working days.
 Some banks, such as Barclays, offer a temporary debit card in the interim.

 The final step to open a bank account in the UK is to make an initial or opening deposit.
 The bank will likely require you to deposit a minimum amount of money in the form of cash or a check.

 If you open a bank account online, you may be able to transfer money from an existing account while you complete the process.
 In other cases, you may need to stop into a branch to make a deposit.